caleb531/automata/joss/paper.md

 ```

 Finally, we take the intersection of the two DFAs we have constructed and read all of
 the words in the result.
-The library makes this easy.
+The library makes this straightforward and idiomatic.

 ```python
 found_words_dfa = target_words_dfa & words_within_edit_distance_dfa